boldlink/terraform-aws-ecs/README.md

 ## Description
-This Terraform module that creates an ECS-fargate service.
+This Terraform module creates an ECS-fargate service.

 ## Documentation